kunalvirdi/codecrafters-redis-javascript/README.md

 3. **Commands Supported**
    - Supports `GET` and `SET` operations to store and retrieve key-value pairs.
-   - Implements expiration handling to automatically remove keys after a set time.
+   - Implements expiration handling.
    - Includes the `WAIT` command for ensuring replication to a specified number of slaves.
    - Provides stream operations like `XADD` for adding entries to a stream and `XRANGE` for retrieving a range of stream entries, with blocking support for advanced use cases.

 4. **Transactions**
    - Supports atomic execution of multiple commands using `MULTI` and `EXEC`.
-   - Allows rollback of commands using the `DISCARD` command in case of errors or changes in requirements.
+   - Allows rollback of commands using the `DISCARD` command in case of changes in transaction.
    - Implements `INCR` for atomic increment operations on numeric keys.

 5. **Master-Slave Replication**